Emergency at 3 miles high: Alaska Airlines pilots, passengers kept calm after fuselage blowout

 Then boom.

-A 2-foot by 4-foot piece of fuselage covering an unoperational emergency exit behind the left wing blew out.
-The force of the cabin air being sucked outside in a deafening rush twisted the metal bracing holding the seats next to the hole and ripped off their headrests — by fate, they were two of the few unoccupied seats.
+A 2-foot-by-4-foot piece of fuselage covering an unoperational emergency exit behind the left wing blew out.
+The force of the cabin air being sucked outside in a deafening rush twisted the metal bracing holding the seats next to the hole and ripped off their headrests — which by fate, were two of the few unoccupied seats.

 The near-vacuum also ripped open the locked cockpit door, sucked away the pilots' one-page emergency checklist and pulled off the co-pilot's headset.
 More than a dozen other seats, some far from the hole, were damaged by the force.
-Some passengers had their cellphones ripped from their hands and sucked out the hole.
+Some passengers had their cellphones ripped from their hands and sucked out.
 Passengers said one teenager had his shirt ripped off.
 Dust filled the cabin.

 “All the oxygen masks deployed instantly and everyone got those on,” Evan Smith, an attorney traveling on the plane, told KATU-TV.